 Environmentally Responsible Bamboo

 Bamboo is a truly amazing plant.
-Often touted as ‘the world’s most renewable material’, it is nature’s fastest growing woody (it isn’t a tree, it’s a type of grass – a very big grass) plant, with some species growing up to four feet in just 24 hours and achieving maturity in as little as three years.
+Often touted as ‘the world’s most renewable material’, it is nature’s fastest growing woody plant (it isn’t a tree, it’s a type of grass – a very big grass), with some species growing up to four feet in just 24 hours and achieving maturity in as little as three years.

 Also, bamboo plants releases roughly one third more oxygen back into the atmosphere and absorb more carbon dioxide compared to other plants.
 It cleans up the air, too!

 As well as that, bamboo has natural antibacterial properties, too, as it contains natural inhibitors of bacterial growth.
 There are studies which show that bacteria growth on textiles made from bamboo is almost zero, compared to textiles made from cotton.
 We’re not talking about clothing here on BambooShootz.com (not yet, anyway!), but surely you would welcome naturally anti-bacterial properties on an object that you’l be putting in your mouth!

 Every plastic you have ever bought – and thrown away – very likely, still exists.
 Somewhere, in some landfill, or on some floating pollution island, somewhere.
 Your average toothbrush is made from polypropylene plastic and nylon.
 Oil-based plastics like this do not break down when dumped.
 They just hang around, effectively, for ever.

 It is estimated that anywhere from 3.5 billion to 5 billion- yes, BILLION – toothbrushes are discarded every year.
 Just because you and I don’t see them, doesn’t mean they’re not there.